wesleycamargo/azure-docs.pt-br/articles/azure-signalr/signalr-quickstart-rest-api.md

 ## <a name="usage"></a>Uso

-Depois que o servidor for iniciado, use o comando para enviar a mensagem
+Depois que o servidor for iniciado, use o comando para enviar a mensagem:

 ```
 send user <User Id>